MySQL replication between on-premise environment and Amazon Aurora via the internet

 example)

-Create a self-signed certificate and apply it to the MySQL server
+Create a self-signed certificate and apply it to your MySQL server

-We will create a self-signed certificate for TLS communication between MySQL and Aurora in the on-premises environment.
+We will create a self-signed certificate for TLS communication between MySQL in an on-premises environment and Aurora.

-When you create CA/server/client keys, you will be asked for CN, but you should specify a different CN for each.
-You will be asked for other things, but you don't need to enter anything, just press Enter.
+When creating CA/server/client keys, you will be asked for CN, but you must specify a different CN for each.
+You will also be asked for other information, but you can just press Enter without entering anything.

 Load the certificate file in my.cnf.